|Height:||13 – 15 inches|

 Since they are such social dogs and crave the company of their families, they tend to get anxious if left alone for long periods.
 Separation anxiety is common with Italian Greyhounds, and they benefit well from kennel training or living with another dog to provide company.
 Positive reinforcement works best with them during any sort of training session.
 Italian Greyhounds are emotionally sensitive and don’t like harsh tones.
 This trait, combined with a stubborn streak, can cause your Italian Greyhound to ignore commands and stop engaging in training altogether.
 Overall, the Italian Greyhound demands very little to be healthy and happy, making this dog ideal for first-time dog owners.

-Italian Greyhound Puppies — Before You Buy
+Italian Greyhound Puppies — Before You Welcome One Into Your Family

 3 Little-Known Facts About Italian Greyhounds